Arkansas Advanced Master Gardener Program

 Russelville, during the AT Raised Bed Vegetable Gardening Class.

-Master Gardeners have the opportunity to reach four levels in the Advanced Master
+Master Gardeners have the opportunity to reach five levels in the Advanced Master

 Level 1 - Complete 5 advanced training classes.